SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 ---

 ## Overview
-This project focuses on solving real-world retail analytics problems by analyzing sales data from a beverage company (Coca-Cola style dataset).
+This project focuses on solving real-world retail analytics problems by analyzing sales data from a beverage company (Coca-Cola styles dataset).

 An interactive Excel dashboard was developed to convert messy and unstructured data into meaningful insights for business decision making.